 We are experienced in providing advice and representation in relation to all levels of property offending, including but not limited to serious robberies involving co-offenders and weapons in which victims have been assaulted, to numerous break ins and home invasions, as well as low level stealing such as shoplifting.read more

-If someone has purported to make a personal or financial advantage by using deception, lying or dishonesty, thiscould be considered to bea fraud.
+If someone has purported to make a personal or financial advantage by using deception, lying or dishonesty, this could be considered fraud.
 Fraud is a serious charge in which a term of imprisonment can be imposed, particularly in circumstances where the amount of fraud alleged is around $10,000 or greater.

-We are experienced in providing advice and representation to all levels of fraud, including but not limited to fraud involving significant sum of money obtained from employers, as well as Centrelink fraud.read more
+At Sharleena Ramdhas Barrister & Solicitor, our fraud lawyers in Perth have extensive experience in providing advice and representation with respect to all levels of fraud.
+Our background includes, but is not limited to, fraud involving significant sums of money obtained from employers, as well as Centrelink fraud and frauds against other government agencies and banks.read more

 There are a variety of traffic offences ranging from the manner of driving (reckless driving, dangerous driving, careless driving), to driving without a licence (driving whilst disqualified etc), or drink driving and driving under the influence, and more.

 Convictions for dangerous driving and reckless driving can result in the imposition of a term of imprisonment.
-Similarly, repeated convictions for drink/drug driving and driving without a valid license/driving whilst disqualified can eventually lead to a term of imprisonment.
-The other penalties that are frequently imposed for traffic offences can include large fines, and cancelling or suspending your drivers license.
+Similarly, repeated convictions for drink/drug driving and driving without a valid licence/driving whilst disqualified can eventually lead to a term of imprisonment.
+The other penalties that are frequently imposed for traffic offences can include large fines and cancelling or suspending your driver’s licence.

 Although traffic offences are thought of as being less serious than criminal offences, traffic offences can still have serious consequences, which could impact on your employment or your family if your ability to drive is affected.
-Therefore, it is important that you contact us for advice and/or representation when you have been charged with a traffic offence.
-We can represent you in court and encourage the Magistrate to impose the minimum fine or license suspension period.
+Therefore, it is important that you contact one of our experienced traffic lawyers for advice and/or representation when you have been charged with a traffic offence.
+We can represent you in court and encourage the Magistrate to impose the minimum fine or licence suspension period.

-We are experienced in providing advice and representation in relation to all levels of traffic offending, ranging from dangerous driving in which someone is injured, to numerous police chases, as well as lower level traffic offending relating to drink driving and driving whilst disqualified, and almost all cases where clients have pleaded guilty, we have obtained the lowest penalty available for them.read more
+The professional team of traffic lawyers at Sharleena Ramdhas Barrister & Solicitor are experienced in providing advice and representation in relation to all levels of traffic offending, ranging from dangerous driving in which someone is injured, to numerous police chases, as well as lower level traffic offences relating to drink driving and driving whilst disqualified, and almost all cases where clients have pleaded guilty, we have obtained the lowest penalty available for them.read more

 There are a number of ways to resolve a restraining order matter which will avoid the need for the stress and discomfort of a trial, such as the parties agreeing to a Conduct Agreement Order or an Undertaking.